mahajanrevant/Deep-Learning-Follow-me/README.md

 * transforms3d
 * PyQt4/Pyqt5

-## Implementation of the Project

-1. Implemented the solution in model_training.ipynb using Keras
-2. Trained the network on AWS
-3. Continued to experiment with the training data and network until attained a score of *__0.4__*.
+## Introduction
+The goal of this project is to create a FCN to guid the drone to follow the target of interest- a lady.
+The FCN is created using Keras and Tensorflow in jupyter Notebooks.
+To speed up training, it is performed over AWS using a custom AMI on a p2.xlarge instance.
+Aditional data can be collected from the Unity Simulator but is not required for the accuracy goal.
+The FCN should have a minimum output of *__0.45__*

 ## Network Architecture